brian57860/terraform-provider-vsphere/examples/instantclone/README.md

 2. Edit the `terraform.tfvars` file and populate the given fields with relevant values.

 3. Execute the plan by invoking the command `terraform apply`

+4. Check the events for your newly created Instant Clone to ensure that your configuration has not unintentionally implemented a reconfiguration event that has rebooted the virtual machine.